pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unreachable"+OR+"W0101")

 ### [W0102](#W0102) (dangerous-default-value)<a name="W0102"></a>
-Dangerous default value %s as argument
+Dangerous default value %s as argument.

 Used when a mutable value as list or dictionary is detected in a default value for an argument.

 **:x: Incorrect code**